soumyarooproy/prog_prob_solving/problems/linked_lists.md

  8      node = node.next
 ```

+---

 #### Variant 2: Deduplicate (uniquify successively repeating elements in) a list <a name="uniquify"></a>
 **Notes:**
-* If the list is sorted, it uniquifies the entire list.
+* If the list is sorted, it uniquifies the entire list
 * In this problem and its variant below, it is important to actually delete the duplicate nodes in unmanaged code.
 Otherwise, it may lead to memory leaks.
-In managed code, there may be simpler algorithms that may work just as well as the algorithms below.
+In managed code, there may be simpler algorithms that may work just as well as the algorithms below

 In this problem, the old head is guaranteed to be the new head (because the first element is always in the final list).
 Following is the pseudocode for it, assuming that `head` is the start of a non-empty list:
 ```python